XRoemer/Alternative-BirdNet-Viewer/README.md

-tested on win11 and python 3.11
+tested on win11, python 3.11 and birdnet_analyzer 2.0.0